EugenMayer/docker-image-ldapexample/README.md

 You can build your images using your custom templates, custom password or LDAP_DOMAIN.
 See the `Dockerfile` included here and just make it your own, if you like.
 Also see the templates and see how you can adopt or modify them to your liking.

+## credits

+Well they all belong to [osixia/docker-openldap](https://github.com/osixia/docker-openldap) who did bring up this awesome ldap docker image in the first place!